xebialabs/xl-deploy-kubernetes-helm-chart/documentation/docs/air-gapped-installation.md

 Here is example of the installation on minikube with a local docker registry running at `localhost:5000`

-In the below example the repository name looks like `localhost:5000/myrepo`, so operator image would be like `localhost:5000/myrepo/deploy-operator:22.3.1`.
+In the below example the registry name is `localhost:5000`, the repository name is `myrepo`, so operator image would be like `localhost:5000/myrepo/deploy-operator:23.1.x`.
 Remember to override default answer and specify in this format.
+And also use the actual image tag version in place of `23.1.x`

 ```
 ❯ xl kube install -l c:\proj\xl-op-blueprints